Retail Management Internship

 Attend the fall Internship Information Meeting held in November.

-Register with the Center for Retailing in Bryan Hall, Room 200.
+Register with the Miller Center in Bryan Hall, Room 200.
 Complete an internship application, bring a copy of your resume, and a wallet size picture of yourself.

 Register with Gatortrak at the Career Resource Center at the Reitz Union.
 Gatortrak allows you to sign up for interviews on campus - a must for finding an internship.
 It's free and puts you in their system for the rest of your time at UF.